Rachnerd/graphql-dataloader-poc/README.md

 - The price resolver gets called 3 times with item 1, 2 and 3.
 - Each price resolver calls the price data-loader with the item id.
-- Next tick of the event loop.
+- Event loop is incremented by 1 tick (NodeJS).
 - The data-loader batch function gets called with: `['1', '2', '3']` and calls `priceService.getPrices(ids)` asynchronously.
 - The prices are returned in the same order as the input arguments: `[price1, price2, price3]`.